sujyoth/cashflo-api/README.md

 # Stateless Microservice for Cashflo

-A simple stateless microservice in Nodejs, with two major functionalities:
+A stateless microservice in Node, with two major functionalities:

  * Authentication
  * Image Thumbnail Generation